 This bill, and membership interest transfers generally, will be a part of our presentation with Hamilton County Dusty Rhodes to the Greater Cincinnati Real Estate Investors on February 6.
 Learn more about that event and how to sign up for a free ticket here.

 The attorneys of Finney Law Firm have achieved literally hundreds of millions of dollars in property tax valuation reductions over the past 15 years.
 Let us help you with your tax valuation challenge.
-For more information on our property tax valuation practice contact Brian Shrive at 513.943-6656.
+For more information on our property tax valuation practice contact Christopher P. Finney at 513.943-6656.